 But Aren’t Pecans Acidifying?

 Yes, pecans are acidifying, whether eaten raw or roasted.
-Like many nutritious acidifying foods, though, they have their place in an 80/20 pH-balanced diet as described in the Save Our Bones Program.
+Like many nutritious acidifying foods, though, they have their place in an 80/20 pH-balanced diet as described in the Osteoporosis Reversal Program.
 After all, it’s not a 100 percent alkalizing diet that builds bone; it’s a balanced diet that includes some acidifying foods, so it makes sense for that 20 percent to be composed of the most nutritious foods possible.